The History of Supreme's Battle with Supreme

 In 2017, Chapter 4 sued Trade Direct Srl and IBF.
 They had some initial success: in April of that year, the Court of Milan ruled that the Italian brand breached "unfair competition" laws and ordered IBF to temporarily stop trading.
 Also as a result of the ruling, the police raided several Supreme Italia warehouses – the largest raid taking place in San Marino, where 120,000 Supreme Italia products were seized.

-Then, in May of 2018, Supreme New York tried but eventually failed to trademark the brand across the European Union.
-The European Intellectual Property Office (EUIPO) found the company's name "too descriptive and devoid of a distinctive character".
-A month later, another application – this time to trademark "SUP" – was also rejected.
-Thanks to the EIUPO's rejections, the Court of Trani in southern Italy overturned the Court of Milan's decisions and ruled in favour of Supreme Italia, ordering the release of the seized products.
+Then, in May of 2018, Supreme New York tried to trademark the brand across the European Union, but a decision on that from the European Intellectual Property Office (EUIPO) is still pending.
+Meanwhile, the Court of Trani in southern Italy has ruled in favour of Supreme Italia, ordering the release of some of the seized products.

 Meanwhile, in Spain, the IBF-owned Elechim Sports SL registered a trademark for Supreme Spain, making it illegal for Supreme New York to operate in the country.
 Supreme Spain soon launched shops in Madrid, Barcelona, Ibiza and Formentera.
-Last October, the Catalonia Court in Barcelona rejected Chapter 4's lawsuits against Supreme Spain.
+Last October, the Catalonia Court in Barcelona rejected a preliminary injunction requested by Chapter 4 against Supreme Spain.

 By that point, news of the partnership between Supreme Italia and Samsung had started to leak, including IBF's plans to expand into China and even make an appearance at the next Shanghai Fashion Week.
-Soon after that, IBF announced that it had registered the brand "Supreme" with the World Intellectual Property Organisation (WPO) in Geneva for the entire Asian market, meaning they could now sell Supreme products in China without having to qualify it with "Italia" or "Spain".
-Supreme New York, however, could not.
+Soon after that, IBF announced that it had registered the brand "Supreme" with the World Intellectual Property Organisation (WPO) in Geneva for the entire Asian market, which they claimed meant they could now sell Supreme products in China without having to qualify it with "Italia" or "Spain", though a registration with WIPO does not necessarily mean a company has the trademark rights to a brand.

 Unsurprisingly, Samsung's announcement didn't go down well with the OG Supreme.
 Supreme NYC issued a statement explaining that it is neither working with Samsung, nor about to open a flagship store in Beijing.
 "These claims are blatantly false and propagated by a counterfeit organisation," the statement read.